Special offer

 NET INCOME $58,670

-A positive net income means you’ve earned more than you spent—you have a profit!
-If your net income is negative, it shows that you’ve spent more than you earned, and your business has incurred a loss.
+A positive net income means you’ve earned more than you spent.
+If your net income is negative, it means you’ve spent more than you earned, and your business has incurred a loss.

-In addition to the “total” lines of the five major sections discussed, you’ll see a few other “total lines” on a typical profit and loss statement.
+In addition to the grand totals of the five major sections discussed, you’ll note other line items on a typical profit and loss statement, which include the following:

-The Gross Profit total line comes right after the COGS section.
+The gross profit total line comes directly after the COGS section.
 This figure tells you how much you actually earned after subtracting the costs of selling your product or service from your revenue.
-The gross profit is what you have left to apply toward your operating expenses to keep your business running.
+The gross profit is what you have remaining to apply toward your operating expenses to keep your business operating.

 Net operating income

-The Net Operating Income line goes under the General Expenses section of your P and L statement.
+The net operating income line appears under the general expenses section of your P&L statement.
 This figure represents your net income after subtracting operating expenses and costs from your revenue.
 It doesn’t include irregular income or expenses.
-This is the money you have or don’t have left after day-to-day expenses.
+Net operating income is the core earnings remaining after day-to-day expenses.

-The Other Income and Other Expenses lines highlight uncommon income and expenditures.
-These lines let you see and discount infrequent transactions.
-This way, you can easily budget around these amounts.
+The other income and other expenses lines highlight uncommon income and expenditures.
+These lines let you review and discount infrequent transactions, making it easy to budget around these amounts.

-• Other income: Can include income from dividends, investments, earned interest and one-time income from unusual sources.
+• Other income: Can include dividends, investments, earned interest and one-time income from unusual sources.

-• Other expenses: Can include taxes or penalties, one-time costs such as legal fees, depreciation and reimbursable expenses.
+• Other expenses: Can include non-operating or infrequent costs such as penalties or legal settlements, whereas depreciation is typically included in operating expenses and taxes are often reported separately.

-Putting all the sections together, your P and L statement might look like this:
+Putting all the sections together, your P&L statement might appear like this:

 Income Total